VAheritage/basexead/ReadMe.md

 #### issues:

-- SearchBy publisher does not included the normalization of various publisher sources done currently in XTF, and does not match by @mainagencycode: it sometimes fails.
-Need to rewrite using @mainagencycode.
+- SearchBy publisher does not included the normalization of various publisher sources done currently in XTF, and does not match by @mainagencycode: it sometimes fails as there are multiple publisher fields that don't always agree.
+Need to rewrite using @mainagencycode or some combination of multiple searches.

+- Gathering and sorting publisher facets real-time works, but there are less than 50 publishers.
+Trying to build subject or persons facets where there are tens of thousands of distinct-values hasn't worked acceptable using the same method.
+It will likely require building an auxilary index when documents are added.
+Could be done in BaseX or maybe use SOLR.

+- Subjects listed under document search results are truncated.
+Probably should provide some indication of that.

 - BaseX Full Text search has a bunch of options and some performance issues with [mixed content](https://docs.basex.org/wiki/Full-Text#Mixed_Content) that I haven't sorted out yet.
 This hasn't been an issue with searches within title,subject, etc. It remains to be determined if I can get reasonable performance with desired options on searches of full text of document. ( actually, everything below /ead/archdesc/ - we can ignore eadheader and [deprecated] frontmatter )

 - default sort order is newest file first.
 Add sort order options later.